shyne99/scaipproxy/.helm/README.md

 ## Changelog

-The [CHANGELOG](https://github.com/fonoster/routr/tree/gh-pages/charts/CHANGELOG.md) provides notable changes on the chart.
+The [CHANGELOG](https://github.com/fonoster/scaipproxy/tree/gh-pages/charts/CHANGELOG.md) provides notable changes on the chart.

 ## Parameters

-The following table lists the configurable parameters of the Routr chart and their default values.
+The following table lists the configurable parameters of the SCAIPProxy chart and their default values.

-### Routr Services
+### SCAIPProxy Services

 | Parameter | Description | Default |
 | --- | --- | --- |